MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ### Return Value

-The number of elements actually inserted into the stream.
+The number of elements inserted into the stream.

 ### Remarks

 The protected virtual member function inserts up to *count* elements into the output stream, as if by repeated calls to [sputc](#sputc), from the array beginning at *ptr*.
 The insertion of characters into the output stream stops once all *count* characters have been written, or if calling `sputc( count)` would return `traits::eof()`.
-It returns the number of elements actually inserted.
+It returns the number of elements inserted.

 ## See also